bugs-jupyter/empirical-study/README.md

 from Posts where Tags LIKE '%jupyter-notebook%' or Tags LIKE '%jupyter%' or Tags LIKE '%google-colaboratory%' or Title LIKE '%jupyter-notebook%' or Title LIKE '%jupyter%' or Title LIKE '%google-colaboratory%'
 ```

+raw_data_git.csv: This CSV file contains all data from GitHub commits.
+To extract this base, the GitHub API were used.

+## Analyzed dataset
+#### Using Cohen's kappa coefficient to define inter-rater reliability, the authors manually ranked the two databases in terms of Bugs, Root Causes, and Impacts.

+ - dataset_stack.csv: This CSV file contains all data from sorted StackOverflow posts.

+ - dataset_git.csv: This CSV file contains all sorted GitHub commit data.

 ## Interviews
 In the **interviews** directory, there is a file: